brense/php-rest-module/README.md

 You can also register anonymous functions.

 ### Setting a custom bootstrap path
 If you use this framework on a subdomain it might be necessary to manually set the `bootstrap path`.
-For example, if you registered your resource to be found at the path `/account` but your requests actually look like `http://mydomain.com/mysubdomain/rest/account` you should set `/mysubdomain/rest` as your bootstrap path.
-This is done as follows:
+For example, if you registered your resource to be found at the path `/account` but your requests actually look like `http://mydomain.com/mysubdomain/rest/account` you should set `/mysubdomain/rest` as your bootstrap path:

     $request = Request::current();
     $request->setBootstrapPath('/mysubdomain/rest');